 With all that, we have rounded up a select few wheel light options that are sure to keep you safe and visible regardless of the time of day.
 The light options listed below will feature a number of different lighting and mounting options sure to suit any need.

 Monkey Electric Monkey Light M232

-Monkey Electric are perhaps the best-known bike wheel light brand available in the Australian market.
-For those wanting a full wheel display, the Monkey Light M232, priced from AU$84.95 (US$58.00), features a hub mounted battery, lasting up to 20 hours.
+Monkey Electric is perhaps the best-known bike wheel light brand available in the Australian market.
+For those wanting a full wheel display, the Monkey Light M232, priced from AU$84.95 (US$58.00), features a hub-mounted battery, lasting up to 20 hours.
 This powers 32 full-colour LED’s creating thousands of amazing patterns in your spinning wheel.
 Emitting 200 lumens of brightness the M232 offers 360º visibility and is fully waterproof.

 Revolights was originally launched in 2011 following a successful Kickstarter campaign to bring bicycle wheel lights to the masses.
 Their Eclipse model (pictured), priced from AU$195.00 (US$149), is a complete headlight and smart brake light solution that features 360º visibility and is designed to fit 700c/27” wheels, making it an excellent lighting option for commuters and road cyclists.
 The lights themselves attach at the base of the wheel rim, on both the left and right sides.

 For those wanting more functionality, there is also an Eclipse+ model, priced from AU$325.00 (US$249), which builds on the standard Eclipse with the addition of Bluetooth connectivity to the Revolights App.
 This app enables a number of smart features, including the ability to program turn signals, display battery status and give weather alerts.